-There are lots of reasons you might not want to roll up your sleeves and cook a meal.
-Maybe you’re too busy, too tired or just don’t like it!
-Even people who enjoy cooking have days where they can’t face creating a meal from scratch.
-Here are my top tips to help you eat healthy when you’re not making your own meals.
+There are lots of reasons you might not always feel like cooking.
+Maybe you’re too busy, too tired, or just don’t enjoy it!
+Even people who like cooking have days when they don’t feel like preparing a meal or have limited time to cook.
+Here are my top tips to help you eat healthily without making your own meals.

 Can you eat healthy without cooking?

-If you don’t feel like cooking, or can’t face the kitchen, it doesn’t mean you have to miss out on healthy, nutritious food.
-You can still get a healthy balanced diet from pre-made and packaged food if you read the food labels.
-For example, if you’re buying pre-made and packaged foods, it’s important to know how to read the ingredients and nutritional labels on the packet.
-That way you can make an informed decision on what to buy.
+If you don’t feel like cooking, it doesn’t mean you have to miss out on healthy, nutritious food.
+You can still get a balanced diet from pre-made and packaged food.
+But it’s important to know how to read the nutritional information on food labels so you can make an informed decision on what to eat.

-Some pre-made and packaged foods will be labelled as being low in salt, fat or sugar.
+Some pre-made and packaged foods will be labelled as low in salt, fat, or sugar.
 These can be healthier choices.

 - Low salt means there are 0.3 grams of salt or less per 100 grams of the food.

-- Low fat means there are three grams of fat or less per 100 grams of the food.
+- Low fat means there are 3 grams of fat or less per 100 grams of the food.

-- Low sugar means there are five grams of sugar or less per 100 grams of the food.
+- Low sugar means there are 5 grams of sugar or less per 100 grams of the food.

 Here are a few things to remember when checking the labels on packaged food.